raandree/CodeVerification/.work/prompts.md

 for additional `PSScriptAnalyzer` rules that are available on GitHub for example in the organization https://github.com/dsccommunity.

+## Prompt 2.2 - Realign the detection rules

+The source code is PowerShell.
+In PowerShell it is normal to deal with credentials in a semi-secure way.

+A rule like 'Sensitive Data in Logs' should be only treated as critical if it effects plaintext passwords, security keys or tokens.
+Writing user names or IDs to log files is essential for debugging.

+A rule like 'High Entropy Strings' should be deemphasized.
+PowerShell by nature uses high entropy strings to express the intend in code.
+Findings should be analyzed further for security issues and not treated as critical by default.

-## Prompt 2.2 - Generate PowerShell security scanning scripts
+## Prompt 2.3 - Generate PowerShell security scanning scripts

 Please generate scripts that read the previously defined rules to scan the source code for security issues.
 Also make use of the `PSScriptAnalyzer` and `Pester` to generate the scripts.